CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 |Heavy computation |8|168|80 |hpc4.40core|non-interactive programmatic computation|78|

-If you are not sure what is the best option for yoru needs/reaserch, contact us at servicedesk@csc.fi (email subject:SD Desktop).
-Do not choose the Heavy computation option for simple analysis, as it consumes large amout of resources.
+If you are not sure what is the best option for your needs/reaserch, contact us at servicedesk@csc.fi (email subject:SD Desktop).
+Do not choose the Heavy computation option for simple computing or analysis, as it consumes large amout of resources.

 All the Destkop are provided with the same software.
-The complete and update list can be found in the following paragraph [Account: Pre-installed list of software](https://github.com/CSCfi/csc-user-guide/blob/sensitive-data/docs/data/sensitive-data/pre-installed_software.md)
+The complete and update list can be found in the following paragraph [Pre-installed list of software](https://github.com/CSCfi/csc-user-guide/blob/sensitive-data/docs/data/sensitive-data/pre-installed_software.md).

+After the auanch, the system will create your private computing enviroment.
+The process is completely automated and might take **up to 30 minutes**.

+If the launch is successful:

+* the **Homepage** will contain a new connection belonging to your project.
+If you click on the connection or the image, you can access the computing enviroment.

+As previously mentioned, you can **logout** from your computing workspace in SD  Desktop at any moment (in the workspace view, top left corner of the browser, select the XXX icon, select your username and log out).
+SD Desktop will keep on computing and running jobs.
+You will always be able to access your Desktop again after logging in.